IN THIS SECTION

 TITLE AND OTHER SEARCHES

 The lawyer will examine the title by reviewing the on line title records, and examine any survey.
 The purpose of this is to make sure that the seller owns all that you want to buy, and that he has a complete right to sell it; sometimes other people’s consents are needed.
 Arrangements will be made to take care of any mortgages, back taxes or other liens that you haven’t agreed to take on, so that these don’t become your problem.

 The lawyer doesn’t carry out any physical tests of the property.
 You should negotiate the right to an inspection by experts in the Agreement.
 If there are problems you will have to negotiate their resolution with the seller.

-The lawyer will also check property taxes, zoning, other rights to the property, and whether there are any municipal orders to repair or clean up the property.
+The lawyer will also check other issues, which can include property taxes, zoning, other rights to the property, and whether there are any municipal orders to repair or clean up the property.

 In purchases of rural properties, we can check for unregistered hydro easements and whether a use permit was issued for the septic system, and whether there any issue with a conservation authority such as the NVCA.

 COST OF SEARCHES

 Disbursements (out-of-pocket expenses) for an older home average $500.00, and about $350.00 for new homes.
 In the case of rural properties, or properties in older neighbourhoods, the search costs can be considerable.
-No two titles are the same.
+No two titles are the same and therefore the costs will be different from one transaction to the next.

 Purchasers will also have to pay Ontario Land Transfer Tax.
 Click on the link below to calculate the amount of tax you will have to pay in most cases: